Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Equilibria with communication and correlation resources

 \end{definition}

 This definition captures the idea of having no incentive to deviate unilaterally, but it may seem a formidable task to verify the conditions it imposes.
 Note that it is w.l.o.g. to assume that in the above definition $\varphi_i$ and $\chi_i$ are deterministic, i.e., not depending on $\lambda_i$.
-Hence, it easily follows that we do not have to go over all functions $\varphi_i$, but it is sufficient to go over all its possible outputs $r_i$, as stated by the next proposition.
+Hence, it easily follows that we do not have to go over all functions $\varphi_i$, but it is sufficient to go over all its possible outputs $r_i$.
+Hence, we have the following alternative definition.